Orwell Astronomical Society (Ipswich)

 1. Kriege and Berry Obsession 50 cm F/5

 See figure 12 for an image of the assembled instrument; figure 13 shows the process of inserting the mirror.
 This design is documented in the book The Dobsonian Telescope, A Practical Manual for Building Large Aperture Telescopes by Kriege and Berry.
 The main mirror is housed and covered in a box constructed largely from plywood sheets and, as a result, compared to other designs, the telescope appears heavy and bulky.
 Weight is minimised and strength maximised by use of an open truss-tube design, employing 3 cm aluminium tubes of 1.3 mm thickness.
 Side bearings are reinforced by machined aluminium fittings manufactured by Obsession (and sold as accessories to the ATM (amateur telescope making) community).
-The assembled telescope is over two metres tall, requiring a ladder to gain access to the focusser.
+The assembled telescope is over two metres tall when pointed at the zenith, requiring a ladder to gain access to the focusser.

 2. Dan Gray 71 cm F/4.5 String Telescope

 This telescope adopts an innovative approach to connect the mirror box and secondary ring - see figure 14.
 Instead of truss tubes, the instrument relies upon three spring-loaded fibreglass rods which tension six kevlar strings (hence the name) in a truss-tube-like arrangement.
 Kevlar strings are used because they are resistant to stretching.
-Setup is very fast, simply requiring the fibreglass rods to be inserted between mirror box and secondary as the strings are permanently connected.
+Setup is fast, simply requiring the fibreglass rods to be inserted between mirror box and secondary as the strings are permanently connected.
 Collimation of the secondary is achieved by adjusting string tension.
 The secondary mirror is glued to the spider.
 The primary can be collimated from the front of the scope using brackets/fittings protruding from the sides of the mirror cell assembly.

 Compared to the Obsession, the design appears less bulky and more portable.
 Side bearings are merged with the mirror housing.
 The secondary holder is reduced to a single ring.
 The base is a square steel frame.
 Movement is provided in altitude by three roller bearings and one teflon bearing and in azimuth by small wheels attached to each corner of the base.